Cuba says U.S. created other 'Cuban Twitter' projects

 The head of USAID, Rajiv Shah, is scheduled to testify before a Senate subcommittee on Tuesday.
 Though the hearing was previously scheduled to discuss budget matters, Shah may face questioning about ZunZuneo, which Cuba has attempted to turn into a propaganda victory.

-One program was created by the U.S. State Department's Office of Cuba Broadcasting (OCB), which broadcasts radio and television signals into Cuba that are mostly jammed by the local authorities.
+One program was created by the U.S. government's Office of Cuba Broadcasting (OCB), which broadcasts radio and television signals into Cuba that are mostly jammed by the local authorities.
 The OCB programs such as TV and Radio Marti are named after the island's independence hero Jose Marti.

 The OCB's online project, Martinoticias, aims to get around the jamming by using social media.

-Note: (This story was corrected in the eighth paragraph to reflect that OCB is not part of the U.S. State Department)